borumv/obsidian-vault/Interview.md

 At my previous job, when I worked as a deputy technical support.
 My team and I came up with a gamification system that was designed to create a transparent way to evaluate their knowledge and motivate each employee to improve themselves.
 As part of this project, my assistant and I created a concept from scratch, explained it to senior management and received the go-ahead.
 Next, together with the development department, we made this service available on the company’s internal network.
 As a result, this service received a huge response, increased employee productivity by more than 20% without increasing their salaries, it has been operating for more than 5 years and, as far as I know, is still in operation today.

-7. Tell me about a time you were successful on a team.-
+7. Tell me about a time you were successful on a team In fact, my main responsibility in my previous job was working with the team.
+My responsibilities included quality control, conflict resolution, and hiring and firing issues.
+And, like many companies, once every six months we had a review, which, including through anonymous employee reviews, allowed us to evaluate the quality of my work.
+And I had more than 90% positive feedback and not one negative one.

 9. 17.Describe your leadership style.

-4. Why should we hire you?
+10. Why should we hire you?
 14.What do you like to do outside of work?

 - Was sparked by my fascination
 - I consider myself fortunate